 Kasper Jakobsen got into his dream education after 2 gap years.
-The admission requirement for his study afterwards was to have A+ on almost all former subjects, but his work-, language-, and personal development from Kaspers seasons in Canada and Austria was his ticket for the dream education.
+The admission requirement for his study afterwards was to have A+ on almost all former subjects, but the work-, language-, and personal development from Kaspers seasons in Canada and Austria was his ticket for the dream education.

 When Kasper Jakobsen graduated from the high school in Denmark, he felt like many others, that he needed a break from school and decided to take 2 gap years.
 Being an avid skier and a wish to discover a new continent, he packed his things and flew over the Atlantic ocean to experience a winter season in Canada.
-In Canada Kasper worked in a restaurant with 240 coworkers from 35 different countries.
+In Canada, Kasper worked in a restaurant with 240 coworkers from 35 different countries.
 Here he learnt a lot about the culture, language and people.
 When he returned home from the adventure in Canada, he decided to become a ski instructor on our course in Austria.

 Together with 200+ other young people, he went to Austria with the ambition to pass the Austrian ski instructor education and a few weeks later he was ready to teach his first group – speaking german.
 At first, this was a big challenge, with learning German and teaching, but very quickly it all started to be fun!